StrafeStopper/Stradex/README.md

 This project is open source right now but will not be once alpha is released

+It is important to note that nothing (including install scripts) are expected to work correctly.

 Contact me via email for questions about development or anything else to do with the project

 Email: strafestopper@gmail.com